shevandrin/rqti/tests/testthat/file/test_sc_example1.md

 question
 ==========
-In economics it is generallz believed that the main objective of a Public Sector Financial Companz like Bank is to: attributes
+In economics it is generallz believed that the main objective of  Public Sector Financial Companz like Bank is to: attributes
 ==========
 identifier: eco